 To achieve the program goals, ACT developed a custom loop thermosyphon assembly comprised of a custom brazed aluminum evaporator, microchannel aluminum condenser, and fluid transport lines.

-The key benefits of ACT’s solution are an increase in both the reliability, and power consumption, of the cooling system.
-This will drive up Rhombus’s efficiency rating, and improve the reliability and maintenance requirements for their system.
+The key benefits of ACT’s solution are an increase in both the reliability and power consumption of the cooling system.
+This will increase Rhombus’s efficiency rating, and improve the reliability and maintenance requirements for their system.

 The power grid is facing ever-mounting challenges as the demand for residential and commercial electricity increases.
 North Carolina State University is committed to modernizing the electric grid and creating energy leaders.
 NCSU’s FREEDM System Center was involved in a recent project developing a Medium Voltage Solid-State Transformer (SST).
 Their goal was to increase energy density, simplify system design, reduce costs, and improve efficiency system reliability.
 Of course, these drive use and dissipate kW levels of heat so finding a thermal solution that achieved their program objectives was a challenge.